martin-ueding/vigilant-crypto-snatch/docs/donation.md

 # Donation

-If this project has been useful for you and you would like to give a gift as a contribution, we would be very grateful to receive it.
+If this project has been useful for you, and you would like to give a gift as a contribution, we would be very grateful to receive it.
 We have a couple of options for you.

 ## PayPal